About Norman Vilalta Bespoke Shoemakers

 Importantly, Norman also started to grow a small team.
-The team is now five people who wear multiple hats -- from bespoke shoemaking to hand finishing, to managing the website and Barcelona retail store, to product development, customer service, organizing trunk shows, and wholesale with a handful of strategic retailers.
+The team is now five people who wear multiple hats -- from bespoke shoemaking, to managing the website and Barcelona retail store, to product development, customer service, organizing trunk shows, and wholesale.

-Norman Vilalta's ready-to-wear shoes have been featured in publications such as Esquire, GQ, T Magazine, and Monocle and they are worn by men from around the world who have a deep appreciation of the art and craft of shoemaking.
+Norman Vilalta's ready-to-wear shoes have been featured in publications such as Esquire, GQ, T Magazine of the New York Times, and Monocle and they are worn by men from around the world who have a deep appreciation of the art and craft of shoemaking.